Bug net

 Measure the width and height of your rear opening (the opening itself, as seen in the photo below).
 Then, compare this size to the "Fit Door" values on the Amazon page.
 The actual screen dimensions will be +2" on each dimension.

 - Fit Door width should be EXACTLY the width of your opening.
-If your width is an odd number, like 57", I'd probably round down to 56".
-There seemed to be plenty of extra width that I'd go smaller rather than going larger.
+If your width is an odd number, like 57", I'd ROUND UP to 58".
+Going a little wider is okay.

 Installing